matdombrock/sllm/README.md

   This file is Node.js.

-$ sllm why do you say that?
+$ sllm why do you say that? -H 1

   This file contains code that is specific to Node.js, such as the require statement, which is not supported in browser JavaScript.